Need to know

 - If your employer isn't paying you super, you can report them to the Australian Taxation Office (ATO)

 - Super Consumers Australia supports a change in the law to require employers to pay super alongside wages

-Unpaid super is a major problem.
+Unpaid super is a major problem, and a surprisingly common one.
 In the 2018/19 financial year, the Australian Taxation Office (ATO) estimated that it cost Australians $2.5 billion.

 If your employer doesn't pay you super, you're not just missing out on lost earnings – the impact of compound interest means you could lose much more than the original amount of super you were entitled to over your working life.

 In the 2018/19 financial year, the ATO estimated that unpaid super cost Australians $2.5bn

 Not only does unpaid super mean you have less income in retirement, but it could also mean your disability insurance is 'turned off', depriving you of cover if illness or injury forces you out of the workforce.